 After the Windows 7 operating system’s release, all PC manufacturers have started embedding product license keys into the BIOS/UEFI as a trend.
-All new Windows computers are preloaded with Windows 8, Windows 8.1, or Windows 10.
-These branded PCs don’t display product key information or Certificate of Authenticity (COA) sticker on the computer or battery bay.
-As said before, PC manufactures have started embedding product keys into the BIOS or UEFI, which can be seen by entering the BIOS/UEFI of your computer.
+All new Windows computers are preloaded with Windows 8, 8.1, 10, or 11.
+These branded PCs don’t display product key information or Certificate of Authenticity (COA) stickers on the computer or battery bay.
+As said before, PC manufacturers have started embedding product keys into the BIOS or UEFI, which can be seen by entering the BIOS/UEFI of your computer.

 Windows 10 Product Key Tool

 Windows 10 Product Key Tool is a freeware app developed by a famous team of BCD software.
-With the Windows 10 Product Key Tool’s help, one can easily recover Windows 7, Windows 8, Windows 8.1, and Windows 10 product license keys from the BIOS or EFI.
+With the Windows 10 Product Key Tool’s help, one can easily recover Windows 7, 8, 8.1, 10, and 11 product license keys from the BIOS or EFI.
 Once you have retrieved your product key, you can easily reinstall your Windows and activate it.

-To retrieve the product key from the BIOS or UEFI from Windows 7, Windows 8, or Windows 10, run OEM Product Key Tool on your PC.
+To retrieve the product key from the BIOS or UEFI from Windows 7, 8, 10, or 11, run OEM Product Key Tool on your PC.
 This software will automatically scan your BIOS or EFI and display your Windows product key.
 You can copy the retrieved key and can use it for the reinstallation of Windows.

 If you get a message in place of the product key, “Unable to open MSDM table!” means the product key isn’t present in your PC’s BIOS/EFI.
 The product key sticker must be located somewhere on your PC.
 Find out and note down.